 What is aplastic anemia?

-Aplastic anemia is a blood disorder that affects three out of every million people in the United States every year.
+Aplastic anemia is a blood disorder that affects three out of every 1 million people in the United States each year.
 It occurs when the bone marrow produces too few of all types of blood cells: red cells, white cells and platelets.

 - A low number of red blood cells reduces the blood’s ability to carry oxygen.